clvrk/vellum/README.md

 BackupsToKeep     Integer             Amount of backups to keep in the "ArchivePath"-
                                       directory, old backups automatically get deleted

 BackupOnStartup   Boolean (!)
-Wether to create a full backup of the specified
+Whether to create a full backup of the specified
                                       world before starting the BDS process
                                       IMPORTANT: It is highly encouraged to leave this setting on "true"!

 EnableRenders     Boolean (!)
-Wether to create an interactive map of the world
+Whether to create an interactive map of the world
-                                      using papyrus.cs
+                                      using PapyrusCS

 EnableBackups     Boolean (!)
-Wether to create world-backups as .zip-archives
+Whether to create world-backups as .zip-archives

 RenderInterval    Double              Time in seconds to run a backup and render map